ucscode/json_emoji/README.md

   }
 ```

-Since it's a json format,  it can literally be used in any programming language.
+Since it's a json format,  it can literally be used in any programming language.\
+I created this for use in a WYSIWYG Editor project to add icons.
+However, I believe this could also be helpful to others who may need it.